lgozasht/COVID-19-Lab-Specific-Bias-Filter/README.md

 -b If "TRUE" program will also flag borderline suspicious variants that exhibit low minor allele frequency and are significantly assosiated with 1 or more particular lab.

+-min Minimum parsimony (must be an integer) default = 6

 Output:

 flagged_snps_by_lab.tsv --a tab delimitted file displaying bin, source, lab, snp, ref, alt, global ref, global alt, fisher exact, proportion of calls, MAF for each flagged snp where: